The V8 Ranch Story

 Our Rapid Rise

 What made us famous?
-Our remarkable ability to consistently breed and market large volumes of cattle bred specifically for fertility, conformation, Brahman breed character, and structural correctness.
+Our remarkable ability to consistently breed and market large volumes of cattle specifically produced for fertility, conformation, Brahman breed character, and structural correctness.
 By focusing our energy on developing these characteristics, we unconsciously developed something else: an unmistakable V8 look, carried by our females, that’s become recognizable the world over.
-Breeders all across the world claim they can identify a V8-bred animal without even looking at their brand or pedigree.
+Breeders everywhere claim they can identify a V8-bred animal without even looking at their brand or pedigree.
 “It’s that V8 style,” they tell us.

 We hosted our first ranch production sale in 1981: “The Golden Gate Sale.”
-It was a runaway success, breaking 6 Brahman sale world records.
-It still holds the record for the highest-averaging Brahman sale of all-time, with an average of $14,357 per head.
+It was a runaway success, breaking six world records for Brahman sales.
+From then, the popularity of V8 Ranch skyrocketed.

 +Mr. V8 287/5 “Superstroke”